atbcb/ICTTestingBaseline/docs/08Contrast.md

 ## Advisory: Tips for streamlined test processes
 * There are a variety of color contrast tools that can perform the algorithms necessary to determine the contrast.
 See http://www.w3.org/TR/WCAG20-TECHS/G18.html for possible testing tools that use an appropriate algorithm.
+* While text contained in logos rendered as images is exempt from this requirement, the image must still provide alternative text (e.g., via an alt attribute).

 ### WCAG 2.0 Techniques
 * The following sufficient techniques and/or common failures were considered when developing this test procedure for this baseline requirement: